reveal/revealjs.com/src/content/media.md

 ## Iframes

-Using iframes is a convenient way to include content from external sources, like a YouTube video or Google Sheet. reveal.js automatically detects YouTube and Vimeo embed URLs and autplays them when the slide becomes visible.
+Using iframes is a convenient way to include content from external sources, like a YouTube video or Google Sheet. reveal.js automatically detects YouTube and Vimeo embed URLs and autoplays them when the slide becomes visible.

 If you add an `<iframe>` inside your slide it's constrained by the size of the slide.
 To break out of this constraint and add a full page iframe, you can use an [iframe slide background](/content/backgrounds/#iframe-backgrounds).